 For further information please contact info@cavinmorris.com or call us at 212-226-3768.

-Eskimo, Shaman's wand, 19th Century
+Region Unknown, Shaman's staff, 19th Century

 Wood